ThushaSiva/ThushaSiva.github.io/_posts/2018-10-01-first-post.md

 ---
-layout: post
+layout: Post
 title: First Post
 ---

-This is it!
-What a wonderful post!
+This is my first/last post on this site... next up will be setting up a new site for my project :)